 The requirement for a helicopter to make a safe power off landing is that it has sufficient kinetic energy in the rotor.
 A simple example of this type of manoeuvre, or flare, is given below in the case of an engine power failure when the helicopter is hovering close to the ground.
+This note extends the analysis of SJN - A - 010 to include multi-engined cases where one or more engines fail.

-If the helicopter is near to the ground when the power failure occurs, it is impossible for the pilot to establish a steady descent condition and to complete a conventional autorotative landing.
-The pilot can, in this case only, use the kinetic energy stored in the rotor at the instant of engine failure to reduce the rate of descent, and the rotor controls, particularly the collective pitch lever, are held in position.
-The safety of the landing will then depend on one or both of the following two factors:-
+As before, if the helicopter is near to the ground when the engine(s) failure occurs, it is impossible for the pilot to establish a steady descent condition and to complete a conventional autorotative landing.
+The pilot can, in this case only, use the kinetic energy stored in the rotor at the instant of engine failure to reduce the rate of descent, together with the remaining engine power (if available) and the rotor controls, particularly the collective pitch lever, are held in position.
+The safety of the landing will then depend on one or both of the following three factors:-

 - The maximum descent velocity which the landing gear and fuselage can absorb. - The minimum permissible rotor speed which can be tolerated without the blade coning angle becoming excessive.
 As the flare is initiated the rotor is in a high thrust and low rotational speed condition.
-If the rotor speed is too low, then the blade flapping will become uncontrolled with the inevitable catastrophic consequences.
+If the rotor speed is too low, then the blade flapping will become uncontrolled with the inevitable catastrophic consequences. - The number of engines left operating.